beaulebens/keyring-social-importers/readme.txt

 === Keyring Social Importers ===
+Contributors: beaulebens, cfinke, chrishardie, marekhrabe, mdrovdahl, roccotripaldi
 Tags: import, sync, social, keyring, indieweb, foursquare, instagram, instapaper, tripit, twitter, pinterest Requires at least: 4.0
 Tested up to: 5.2.1
 Stable Tag: 1.9

-Import your posts/images/etc from Twitter, Instagram, Pinterest, and more into your WordPress install.
+Import your posts/images/etc from Twitter, Instagram, Strava, and more, into your WordPress install.
 Own your content.

 == Description ==

-**Please [read about each importer](http://wordpress.org/extend/plugins/keyring-social-importers/other_notes/) before running this plugin**
+**Please [read about each importer](http://wordpress.org/extend/plugins/keyring-social-importers/other_notes/) before running this plugin.**

 This package of social importers provide you with the ability to pull in your content that gets created on other sites, and re-publish it on your own WordPress site.
 Rather than leaving others in control of everything you've put time and effort into, why not host it yourself on your one true, home-on-the-web, WordPress?
 [Read more about this technique/approach to data ownership](http://dentedreality.com.au/2012/10/07/where-is-your-digital-hub-home/).